Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/spotbugs/docs/Jenkins-settings.md

 First install the FindBugs plugin on Jenkins.

-Open Jenkins, on the menu go to "Manage Jenkins" then to "Manage plug-ins" and open the "Available" tab.
+Open Jenkins, on the menu go to "Manage Jenkins" then to "Manage plugins" and open the "Available" tab.

-Select "FindBugs Plug-in" and click on "Install without restarting".
+Select "FindBugs Plugin" and click on "Install without restarting".

 ## Collect the check results (freestyle project)